 This quiet garden is a breath of fresh air in Shiodome, primarily a business district.
 Its greenery is a pleasant sight amidst the tall buildings surrounding it, and it’s known for its yaezakura.
 Hamarikyu also has a tea house overlooking its pond, where you can appreciate nature in peace.

 You can count on Ueno Park to have different kinds of cherry trees — it’s not one of Tokyo’s most popular hanami spots for nothing!
 Ichiyō and kanzan are just some of the yaezakura varieties that you can see here.

 While its cherry blossom festival will be over by the time the yaezakura bloom, Chidorigafuchi has a few of the late-blooming cherry trees among its 170 trees.
 This stretch along the Imperial Palace moat gets extremely crowded at the peak of cherry blossom season, so if you want a quiet, peaceful stroll, go to Chidorigafuchi for some yaezakura, instead.

 Access: Sakura-Shinmachi Station (Tokyu Den-en-toshi Line)

 As the name implies, this shotengai (shopping street) in Setagaya is lined with cherry trees.
 There are about 200 mom-and-pop shops here, so if you want to support local businesses, this is one of the places to go — and then you can admire the cherry blossoms while taking a break from shopping.

 If Sakura-shinmachi appeals to you, you might as well combine it with a visit to the relatively nearby Kinuta Park.
-This place doesn’t really do public transport, so it’s either a 20-minute walk to the northwest of Yoga Station, or a 30-minute walk to the west of Sakura-Shinmachi.
-Despite being a little out of the way, it’s a popular hanami spot which is famed for its late-blooming yaezakura.
+This place doesn’t really do public transport, so it’s either a 20-minute walk to the northwest of Yōga Station or a 30-minute walk to the west of Sakura-shinmachi.
+Despite being a little out of the way, it’s a popular hanami spot that is famed for its late-blooming yaezakura.